 4. No zoning laws: Houston is the largest U.S. city without zoning.
 Instead, it relies on deed covenants, city ordinances, and other land-use rules to regulate new construction.
 You can request a copy of your deed's restrictions from the Harris County Records, or if you're working with an agent to buy a particular property, they can request it from the home's HOA.

 Every neighborhood in this guide has its perks, so where to buy largely depends on what's important to you.
-Consider proximity to work, schools, neighborhood feel, and budget.
+Consider proximity to work, schools, neighborhood feel, and budget when choosing your house location.

 We also have three resources to help you find your next place: